felix-hilden/tekore/docs/advanced.rst

 Providing tokens
 ----------------
 The client provides two ways of authenticating requests.
-Firstly it accepts an access token in the constructor.
+Firstly an access token is accepted in the client's constructor.

 .. code:: python

    s = Spotify(token)
    a = s.artist(artist_id)

-Secondly, the client can temporarily use another token to make requests.
+Secondly, the client can temporarily use another token for requests.
 This is particularly handy if only one client instance is created but there are many users, tokens are manually refreshed or a user has different scopes.